IRA Army Council

 The IRA Army Council was the decision-making body of the Provisional Irish Republican Army, a paramilitary group dedicated to bringing about independence to the whole island of Ireland and the end of the Union between Northern Ireland and Great Britain.
-The Council had seven members, said by the British and Irish governments to have included Gerry Adams, the former president of Sinn Féin.
+The Council had seven members, said by the British and Irish governments to have included Gerry Adams, the longtime president of Sinn Féin.
 The Independent Monitoring Commission declared in 2008 that the council was "no longer operational or functional," but that it had not dissolved.

 Background

 Origins

 The Army Council of the IRA split in December 1969 and a "Provisional" Army Council emerged as the head of the newly formed Provisional Irish Republican Army.

 Legal status

 The IRA was a proscribed organization under the terms of the Offences Against the State Acts passed between 1939 and 1998 in the Republic of Ireland and under equivalent anti-terrorist legislation in the United Kingdom, making membership of it a criminal offence.
 In the Republic, trials for membership take place in the Special Criminal Court (where three judges hear cases without a jury, on the evidence of a Garda superintendent or higher rank) and carries a maximum penalty of five years' imprisonment.